airbytehq/airbyte/docs/contributing-to-airbyte/building-new-connector/source-acceptance-tests.md

 ## Test Basic Read

-Configuring all streams in the input catalog to full refresh mode, verifies that a read operation produces some RECORD messages.
+Configuring all streams in the input catalog to full refresh mode verifies that a read operation produces some RECORD messages.
 | Input |  Type| Default | Note |
 |--|--|--|--|
 | `config_path` | string | `secrets/config.json` |Path to a JSON object representing a valid connector configuration|